Copacabana Beach and Central Coast Attractions

 Central Coast Attractions – Whale Watching

 The Humpback Whale Migration commenced early this year (2019) with sightings from early March.
 Migration usually occurs between May and October.
-Presently (Sept) some whales are still migrating northwards, but soon we will see the southward migration of whales with their newly borne babies.
+Presently (July) whales are still migrating northwards, but soon we will see the southward migration of whales with their newly borne babies.

-A perfect spot for observing the migration is from the elevated The Captain Cook Lookout.
+A perfect spot for whale watching is from the elevated The Captain Cook Lookout.
 In addition to the height, it provides a wide view both up and down the coast.
-This panoranic view extends from Norah Head in the north to Sydney Heads in the South.
-A a result of the wide view it is common to be able to spot 2-5 whales at any one time.
+This panoramic view extends from Norah Head in the north to Sydney Heads in the South.
+A a result of the wide view it is common for whale watchers to spot 2-5 whales at any one time.
 Furthermore, pods of dolphins are sometimes seen playing in the adjacent surf.
 A plaque outlining Cook’s visit to the area is on display.
-There is a carpark at the Lookout otherwise you have a quite steep walk up the hill.
+There is a car-park at the Lookout otherwise you have a quite steep walk up the hill.
 It can be thought of as a “get fit” exercise.

 Whale Watching and Drones

-The clubhouse also has viewing platforms on the upper level.
+The clubhouse also has viewing platforms on the upper level for whale watching.
 Bonnie’s Lookout in front of the shops, is a handy viewing platform.

 Cochrane Lagoon – One of the Best Copacabana Attractions